asashepard/recursive-rag-eval/EXPERIMENT_GUIDE.md

 # Experiment Guide

-How to run and interpret the RAG vs RLM comparison experiment.
+**Authoritative reference for running and scoring the RAG vs. Controller-Driven comparison experiment.**

+This document covers metrics, scoring logic, and how to interpret results.
+For implementation details, see [SYSTEM_ARCHITECTURE.md](SYSTEM_ARCHITECTURE.md).

 ---